Maria Theresa of Naples and Sicily: Holy Roman Empress

 In 1792, Maria Theresa’s husband Francis ascended the throne as King of Hungary, Croatia and Bohemia, and she became queen consort.
 In the same year, she would become Holy Roman Empress.
 The-then Empress Maria Theresa was interested in politics and came to play a certain role in state affairs due to her influence over her spouse, to whom she acted as an adviser.
 She was a conservative force and belonged to the critics of Napoleon, and was reported to have encouraged Francis in an anti-French position during the Napoleonic Wars.
 She has also been pointed out for being partially responsible for the dismissal of Johann Baptist Freiherr von Schloissnigg and Graf Franz Colloredo.

 In February of 1799, her seeming indifference to the flight of her parents from Naples attracted some disfavour in Vienna.
 Although she was her mother’s favorite child, she was biased when it came to their exile during the war.

 An important patron of Viennese music, she commissioned many compositions for official and private use.
 Joseph Haydn wrote his Te Deum for chorus and orchestra at her request.
 Her favourite composers included Paul Wranitzky and Joseph Leopold Eybler, a composer of sacred music.
+Ludwig van Beethoven dedicated his popular Septet in E flat to her in 1800.
+He would later arrange the work for a piano trio consisting of a piano, clarinet and cello.